alabatie/alabatie.github.io/_pages/about.md

 # Background

 - Since Sep 2018, I work as freelance and AI research scientist under the trademark "Labatie-AI".
 During my research, I developed a unifying framework to characterize the broad spectrum of potential pathologies in deep neural networks at initialization.
-This led to a [single-author paper](https://arxiv.org/abs/1811.03087) accepted for publication at ICML 2019.
+This led to a [single-author paper](http://proceedings.mlr.press/v97/labatie19a.html) published in ICML 2019.

 - From Feb 2017 to Aug 2018, I worked as the lead AI research engineer in the AgTech startup PEAT [[Slides of my presentation at Berlin AI](/files/2018-05-23-BerlinAI.pdf)].
 I also worked as AI research engineer in 2 CleanTech startups in Paris from 2012 to 2017.